 When visiting Fort Lauderdale, the closest airport is Fort Lauderdale-Hollywood International Airport (FLL).
 Otherwise, you could fly into Miami International Airport (MIA), which is about 30 miles away, or Palm Beach International Airport (PBI), about 45 miles away.

 For weekend getaways, I recommend flying into FLL to avoid the 40-minute or longer drive from the Miami or Palm Beach airports.
 Domestic airlines that fly to FLL include Alaska, Allegiant, American, Delta, Frontier, JetBlue, Southwest, Spirit, and United.
 For international visitors, several Canadian, Caribbean, and South American airlines fly into FLL.
 Norwegian offers flights from several major European cities, and Emirates operates the longest flight to FLL from Dubai.

-Need a shuttle from the airport to your hotel?
-You can book a door-to-door transfer from FLL to your Fort Lauderdale Beach hotel.
+If you are in need of a shuttle from the airport to your hotel, you can book a door-to-door transfer from FLL.

 Visiting Fort Lauderdale From The Midwest?